folkertvanheusden/Dog/README.md

 Dog was written by Folkert van Heusden.
 Licensed under the MIT license.

-This program contains the NNUE network from Yukari (look for app/src/yukari_86582212.bin and app/src/weights.cpp).
-Please see yukari_86582212.bin-LICENSE.md for licensing details.

 Clone the git repo with the "--recursive" flag!